rasmusmerzin/hollama/README.md

 ### Development

-To run Hollama in a development environment, you'll need to have Node.js and Rust installed.
+To run Hollama in a development environment, check out [Tauri Prerequisites](https://tauri.app/start/prerequisites).

 1.  **Clone the repository:**